WHAT IS DRY EYE?

 Women, particularly those over 50 years of age, typically experience dry eye more often then men.
 Certain systemic conditions including some medications can also worsen dry eye.
 Constant near work, computer use and air quality may also impact dry eye.

 Mild cases can be treated with a regimen of daily lid hygiene and the use of artificial tears.
-More moderate to severe cases need a customized treatment plan.
+More moderate to severe cases may need customized treatment options including medication.
 Frequent follow ups are important to ensure improvement of the condition and overall eye health.

-At our office, each dry eye patient leaves with a written treatment plan and a login to their portal where all recommended artificial tears, oral supplements, and contact lens solutions are listed.
+At our office, each dry eye patient leaves with a written treatment plan.
 Follows up schedule and treatment plans will vary depending on the dry eye patient's unique diagnoses.

 WHAT KINDS OF CONTACT LENSES CAN I WEAR WITH DRY EYE?